...because the Gospel of Thomas has no interest in the Hebrew

 the society, etc., these are accomplished through the use of force and the

-direction of regnal power instead of inspiration and freedom.
+direction of regnal power instead of through inspiration and freedom.
 Messiahs and

 democracies are actually antithetical to each other.